 Piano by Letter and Piano by Number are great alternatives to reading music, an important consideration for parents of preschoolers or any child having difficulty with reading sheet music.

 Reading music is often too difficult for the younger children to do with confidence.
 There are many ways of starting a child playing piano, including by number, by color and by letter.

 The rationale of these starter systems is that they build enthusiasm and confidence while at the same time building the skills that will be necessary to read music.

 Piano by Letter is designed to work with any other piano method, including Piano by Number, to give your child an enthusiastic start at the piano.

 Here's a sample page from PIANO BY LETTER:

 After your child has started playing fun, familiar songs by letter, it is easy to introduce the concepts of reading music using our book I CAN READ MUSIC.

 There's nothing to unlearn with any simple starting piano method, be it by color, by number or by letter.
 Once the child is happily started, and reading music, they won't even remember their "training wheels," just like on a bicycle!

-PIANO BY LETTER is identical to PIAN0 IS EASY and includes the same songs expressed as letters instead of numbers.
+PIANO BY LETTER is similar in format to PIAN0 IS EASY and includes the many of the same songs expressed as letters instead of numbers.